Vietnam.vn - Nền tảng quảng bá Việt Nam

 A ferry dock was built near the school to pick up and drop off students.
 Photo: Nhat Ho

-Ms. Ven explained how she went to school with her children and grandchildren: “Because my children study two sessions, I take them in the morning and then wait until the afternoon when they finish school to pick them up.
-Taking them every session is time-consuming and costly.
-Before, I used to catch crabs, snails, and work for hire to earn extra income.
-Now I have to go with my children all day, and I have to give up my job, but I have to accept it.
-I am poor and illiterate, so I just want my children to learn to read and write so that they can support themselves in the future.”
+Ms. Ven explained how she went to school with her children and grandchildren: “Because the children study 2 sessions, I drop them off in the morning and then wait until the afternoon when they finish school to pick them up.
+Taking them home every session takes a lot of time and money.
+Before, I also caught crabs, snails, worked for hire to earn extra income.
+Now I have to go with my children all day, I have to give up my job but I have to accept it.
+I am poor and illiterate, so I just want my children to learn to read and write so that I can support myself in the future.”

-Also waiting to pick up her grandchildren from school, Mrs. Ma Be Em (Cai Moi Hamlet, Dat Mui Commune) said that she has 4 grandchildren studying at Dat Mui Commune Primary School 2, their parents work far away and leave them with their grandparents to take care of.
-Every day, from early morning, when the grandchildren go to school, she also packs up and goes with them, and only comes back when the grandchildren come home from school.
+Also waiting to pick up her grandchildren from school, Mrs. Ma Be Em (Cai Moi hamlet, Dat Mui commune) said that she has 4 grandchildren studying at Dat Mui commune Primary School 2, their parents work far away and leave them to their grandparents to take care of.
+Every day, from early morning, when the grandchildren go to school, she also packs up and goes with them, only when the grandchildren come home from school does she come back.

 After school, students get on boats and sampans to go home.
 Photo: Nhat Ho